chrisgrieser/shimmering-focus/README.md

 - `cssclass: clean-top`: Removes Metadata Information, YAML frontmatter, and Breadcrumbs trail from the top of the note.
 - `cssclass: dataview-list-in-table`: If you are using a dataview query where some table cells contain lists, use this CSS class to remove the vertical table lines that are off.

+### Focus Line Highlight
 ![Focused Line Highlight](https://user-images.githubusercontent.com/73286100/147863593-a50fbeb0-04c2-4faf-8253-62abf8efca2d.gif)

+In contrast to typical active line highlights, the *focused* line highlight will only highlight the direct line where the cursor is located.
+However, this feature disables the ability to scroll horizontally, so it is disabled by default and must be enabled in the Style Settings.

 ### Further Features
-- Relationship lines in lists & File Explorer
+- Relationship lines in various side bar tabs
+- File Explorer Icons
 - Indicates trailing white spaces when there is more than one space.
 This is useful for the Markdown [Two Space Rule](https://daringfireball.net/projects/markdown/syntax#p).
 (Obsidian 0.13+ / new Editor only).
 - Active line highlighting
 - Customizable Brightness of the Theme